google/zetasql/docs/json_functions.md

     JSON '[true]'
     ```

-    If the JSON value is not an array of booleans, an error is produced.
+    If the JSON value isn't an array of booleans, an error is produced.
 If the
     expression is SQL `NULL`, the function returns SQL `NULL`.

 **Return type**